Tyreke Evans: 2010–13: Later seasons

 On December 29, 2010, O. J. Mayo hit an off-balance shot to put the Memphis Grizzlies up by one point with only seconds remaining in the game; with no timeouts left, DeMarcus Cousins inbounded the ball to Evans, who dribbled to half court and nailed a three-pointer to secure a two-point win for Sacramento.
 Though it came in a loss to the Golden State Warriors, Evans tallied a then career-high 35 points to go along with 5 rebounds, 3 assists, and 3 steals on January 21, 2011.
-He later missed 19 season games on account of plantar fasciitis in his left foot and thus did not play in that year's NBA Rookie Challenge.
+He later missed 19 regular season games on account of plantar fasciitis in his left foot and thus did not play in that year's NBA Rookie Challenge.

 On November 24, 2011, Evans agreed to a deal to play for Virtus Roma in Italy during the NBA lockout; the deal had an NBA out-clause allowing him to return to the Sacramento Kings when the lockout ceased.
 In December, he returned to the Kings after the 2011 NBA lockout had ended.
 On January 28, 2012, he scored a season-high 31 points in a 96–93 loss to the Utah Jazz.

 In 2012–13, Evans missed 16 out of 20 games between November 30 and January 5 due to a left knee injury.
 He finished the season with averages of 15.2 points and 4.4 rebounds per game.